kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 }
 ```

-Then take the keycloak JSON configuration and set it as an environment variable by using the following key:
+Then take the Keycloak JSON configuration and set it as an environment variable by using the following key:

 `KUMULUZEE_OAUTH2_CONFIG`
+In this sample, we use the environment variable; however the configuration can be also stored in file or config server.
+Please refer to KumuluzEE Config for more information.

 Add security constraints on JAX-RS resource: